amesbah/cpen-testing-course/assignments/bug-assignments.md

 ## Group Bug Assignments

 Each group of 2 students has been randomly assigned 3 bugs from different Defects4J projects.
-Groups should analyze all 3 bugs but can focus their detailed analysis and presentation on the most interesting/educational one.
+Groups should analyze all 3 bugs.

 ### Group 1
 - **Bug 1**: _Commons-Lang #15_